nikipra16/Wallet-Wizard-/README.md

 - As a user, I can check the amount spent in a month.
 - As a user, I want to be able to set a budget for the month in my logbook.
 - As a user, I want to be able to categorize expenditure in my logbook
-- As a user, I want to be able to check a star on the months when I save money and meet my budget.
+- As a user, I want to be able to check a star on the months when I save money and meet my budget.(not yet executed)
-- As a user, I want to be able to check if I meet my budget every time I enter a debit into my logbook.
+- As a user, I want to be able to check if I meet my budget every time I enter a debit into my logbook.(not yet executed)